caufero/thebridge-optimized-docs/docs/01-foundations/03-ontological-structure.md

 They are the entity.
 They are the three angles by which the same being becomes intelligible.

-The uploaded document calls this **Tripartition**—the absolute foundation of the system.

 ```
 ENTITY = ASPETTO  ∩  NATURA  ∩  ENTITÀ
 ```